richselby7878/xm-labs-handy-flow-steps/README.md

 	<kbd>  <img src="/media/concat.png" width="250"> </kbd>

-This step joins up to five smaller strings together with an optional glue characters in between.
-The output is a string.
+This step joins up to five smaller strings together with an optional glue character (or characters) in-between.
+The output is a longer string.

 *	**Split**